-The PISA 2015 Assessment and Analytical Framework (OECD, 2016a) presents definitions and more detailed descriptions of the domains assessed in PISA 2015:
+The PISA 2015 Assessment and Analytical Framework (OECD, 2017a) presents definitions and more detailed descriptions of the domains assessed in PISA 2015:

 - Science literacy is defined as the ability to engage with science-related issues, and with the ideas of science, as a reflective citizen.
 A scientifically literate person is willing to engage in reasoned discourse about science and technology, which requires the competencies to explain phenomena scientifically, evaluate and design scientific enquiry, and interpret data and evidence scientifically. - Reading literacy is defined as students' ability to understand, use, reflect on and engage with written texts in order to achieve one's goals, develop one's knowledge and potential, and participate in society. - Mathematical literacy is defined as students' capacity to formulate, employ and interpret mathematics in a variety of contexts.
 It includes reasoning mathematically and using mathematical concepts, procedures, facts and tools to describe, explain and predict phenomena.
-It assists individuals in recognising the role that mathematics plays in the world and to make the well-founded judgements and decisions needed by constructive, engaged and reflective citizens. - Financial literacy is defined as knowledge and understanding of financial concepts and risks, and the skills, motivation and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts, to improve the financial well-being of individuals and society, and to enable participation in economic life.
+It assists individuals in recognising the role that mathematics plays in the world and to make the well-founded judgements and decisions needed by constructive, engaged and reflective citizens. - Financial literacy is defined as the knowledge and understanding of financial concepts and risks, and the skills, motivation and confidence to apply such knowledge and understanding in order to make effective decisions across a range of financial contexts, to improve the financial well-being of individuals and society, and to enable participation in economic life. - Collaborative problem-solving literacy is defined as the capacity of an individual to effectively engage in a process whereby two or more agents attempt to solve a problem by sharing the understanding and effort required to come to a solution and pooling their knowledge, skills and efforts to reach that solution.